Faylixe/faylixe.github.io/_posts/2015-09-29-matsim_server.md

 aims to be ran on a distant machine.
 Avoid using your personal machine resources, and dispatch as many simulation as you want into a more powerful computing machine through a RESTFull webservice.
-Binaries, sources and documentation can be found on the project site bellow.
+Binaries, sources and documentation can be found on the project site below.